-Aside from keeping the initial costs at a manageable level, fiberglass pools require minimal annual maintenance.
-In fact, this can save around $1,000 or $2,000 compared to vinyl or concrete respectively annually.
+Aside from keeping the initial costs at manageable levels, fiberglass pools require minimal annual maintenance.
+Plus, this can save approximately $1,000 or $2,000 annually compared to vinyl or concrete.
 Ultimately, selecting the right type of pool will aid your budget and personal preferences.

 4. Type of Cleaning System

 Pool maintenance is an essential consideration as well.
-While manual cleaning is the least expensive solution, most pool owners will opt to incorporate some cleaning facilities.
+While manual cleaning is the least expensive solution, most pool owners opt to incorporate some cleaning facilities.
 Suction-side vacuums, robotic cleaners, and in-floor vacuum systems are three popular choices.
-While the latter is more expensive, it can make life a lot easier.
+While the latter is more expensive, it makes life a lot easier.